hovendm/gradfolio/index.md

 published: true
 ---

-Dylan Hoven is a currently enrolled masters student at the University of Central Florida.
+Dylan Hoven is currently enrolled as a masters student at the University of Central Florida.
 His research interests include the work of Marcel Proust, [the ideas of Gilles Deleuze](https://deleuze.cla.purdue.edu/seminars), and the historical context of film noir.

-Dylan graduated from the University of North Florida in 2021 with bachelor's degrees in History and English.
+Dylan graduated from the University of North Florida in 2021, earning bachelor's degrees in History and English.